Aireville Park, Skipton, 19th June 2022.

 14th

-Pakistani trade plating man, delivering an old Merc, gave me a lift but dropped me off on an impossible motorway roundabout just to the west of Rotherham.
+Just west of Rotherham, a Pakistani trade plating man gave me a lift while delivering an old Mercedes, but he dropped me off on an impractical motorway roundabout.

-Narrowly avoiding the police a White guy stopped and gave me a lift to meadowhall, took half an hour to calm myself down enough to go into sainsburys and purchase a cold lunch.
+I was avoiding the police when a white man pulled over and gave me a lift to Meadowhall.
+It took me 30 minutes to collect myself enough to go into Sainsbury's and buy a cold lunch.

 13th

-Considering the cranky entertainment that is happening in the city.
+Considering the unruly entertainment that is currently taking place in the city.

 12th

-Last night I pitched in Penrith after I doctor I'd hitch-hiked a lift from dropped me off by Castle park gates.
+Last night, I camped in Penrith after a doctor I had hitched a ride from dropped me off by the Castle Park gates.

-This town is full of Romanian migrants, Romania was zesetsung terrorised for almost fifty years by Communist despots.
+This town is populated by Romanian migrants, who were subjected to systematic terror for nearly fifty years by Communist despots.

 10th

-I packed away my tent and returned to the A30 roundabout; on the way I stopped at a mobile café and purchased a cup of tea, and talked a while with the manager.
+I packed up my tent and headed back to the A30 roundabout, stopping along the way to buy a cup of tea and chat with the manager.

-The first lift came from a man going home to Bude from working with logistic management in London, he took me down to Exeter airport junction.
+The first ride I got was from a man who was returning home to Bude after working in logistic management in London.
+He drove me to the Exeter airport junction.

-Five minutes later I was picked up by a farmer who took me to Exeter services junction.
-The roundabout was busy, I was lucky to get a lift from a handsome guy from Exmouth.
-Landing at another roundabout, this time along the A38, I found the River Dart and decided to follow the flow of water six miles into Totnes.
+A farmer picked me up a few minutes later and took me to the Exeter services junction.
+I was fortunate to receive a ride from a handsome individual from Exmouth, as the roundabout was rather congested.
+Finding the River Dart at another roundabout, this time on the A38, I chose to follow the water's course six miles into Totnes.

 9th

-As I pitched my tent a badger attempted to frighten me away from the wood.
-Royal Bank of Scotland refused to make financial transactions with me on multiple occassions.
+While I was erecting my tent, a badger attempted to scare me away from the wood.
+Multiple times, the Royal Bank of Scotland declined to conduct financial transactions with me.

-After purchasing some breakfast at Tesco supermarket I watched a steam locomotive pull into Aviemore station.
+After buying breakfast at Tesco supermarket, I observed a steam locomotive enter Aviemore station.

-The last lift came from a woman driving a camper van, a solar panel mounted on the roof blew a deafening noise onto the top of the van.
-I exited her van at A30 / A35 services near Horton Cross and walked to Ilminster before pitching my tent in a nearby park.
+The last lift was provided by a woman operating a camper van.
+The solar panel on the roof generated an audible roar that resonated throughout the vehicle.
+After getting out of her van at the A30/A35 service station near Horton Cross, I walked to Ilminster and set up my tent in a nearby park.

 8th

-Pitched my tent on Moffat Playing field, woke up late, a dog came and pissed on where I had slept, just as I had packed everything away.
+I set up my tent on Moffat Playing Field, woke up late, and just as I was packing up, a dog came and pooped on where I had slept.

-I found a ride with a guy who was travelling up to the Black Isle to fix air compression units.
+I found a ride with a man who was going to repair air compressors up to the Black Isle.

-In the late evening I arrived in Aviemore to go see the stone circle.
+After getting to Aviemore late at night, I went to see the stone circle.

-I walked south through Aviemore and pitched my tent in Rothiemurchus Forest.
+As I walked south through Aviemore, I set up my tent in Rothiemurchus Forest.